Świnica

-Świnica (Polish) or Svinica (Slovak) is a mountain in the main crest of the High Tatras, on the Polish-Slovak border.
+Świnica (Polish) or Svinica (Slovak) is a mountain in the main ridge of the High Tatras, on the Polish-Slovak border.
 The main peak is at 2,302 m AMSL.
 A marked trail leads through the summit.

 The Polish name Świnica (derivative form of a pig or swine) was given to this summit in the mid 19th century.
 It probably refers to the resemblance of the peak to silhouette of a swine.
-Another, doubtful explanation, is that the summit was difficult to reach.
+Another etymology is that the summit was dangerous and difficult to reach.
+Accordingly, over the years there have been many fatal accidents on the mountain.
+It was first summited by Maciej Sieczka in 1867.